Loading...

 Recommended visit duration: 1-2 hours

-👉 See FULL guide to London Transport Museum (with baby)Average price
+👉 See FULL guide to Science Museum (with baby)10 BEST nearby Activities

 Babies are welcome; prams, lifts, changing rooms, feeding spaces, and Little Feet packs ease the visit.
 Narrow upper galleries and peak-time noise can make manoeuvring and soothing harder for carers.